 The faux wood shutters do very well with a weekly brushing from the soft brush attachment, just like the wood.
 Close the blinds all the way, hold the bottom rail, and go over them with the lightest setting on your vacuum with your soft brush attachment.
+If there’s just one setting on your vacuum, then it’s high time you get another one with the setting from ready research.
 Close your blinds up in the other direction and go over them again.

 You can also slightly dampen a sock, microfiber cloth, or a cotton glove with a solution of water and white vinegar and wipe the slats gently.
 Use just the finger of the glove or the tip of the sock.
 You will likely have to use more than one sock or glove and rinse them repeatedly.
 You can let one soak while you use the other one for maximum efficiency.
 Changing socks or gloves back and forth in this way will make sure the socks are getting all the dust.
 Just remember to go very light on the vinegar and ring the socks or gloves out thoroughly so the slats don’t get wet.
 This can help particularly in the kitchen, where some grease might get on your shutters.